ADHD Bingo Card: 20 Real Patterns That Expose How ADHD Actually Shows Up

 Takeaway

-This tracker makes it easy to track recurring patterns for adults with ADHD through a simple, gamified bingo card.
+This tracker makes it easy to catch recurring patterns through a simple, gamified ADHD bingo card.